DarkGengar/100DaysOfMLCode/README.md

 ## Day 29: October 21, 2018

-**Today's Progress:** I have worked a lot with the PyTorch library and try to implement a dataset class.
+**Today's Progress:** I have worked a lot with the PyTorch library and tried to implement a dataset class.

-**Thoughts:** I am very excited about PyTorch and how many tools they provide for the development of the neural network (computations, dataset class, dataloader).
+**Thoughts:** I am very excited about PyTorch and how many tools they provide for the development of neural networks (computations, dataset class, dataloader).

 **Links:** \
 [Data Loading and Processing Tutorial](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html#sphx-glr-download-beginner-data-loading-tutorial-py) \